Losing the most beautiful part of our life, our father!

 last meeting I would have with Papa.

-and I am thankful that I could learn a lot from him.
+I know everything happens for a reason, and I am thankful I learned a lot from him.
 But it would have been

 He was a man with the cleanest of

-the cleanest heart.
+hearts.
 No hate, no grudges, nothing!
 I remember it was 2003 when he

-project, his friend, who was an equally sharing partner tried to dodge him by
+project, his friend, who was an equally sharing partner, tried to dodge him by

-what his plans were.
-Papa, without a second thought went to see him and forgave
+misused Papa.
+Soon after, he was involved in an accident.
+He called Papa and apologized about what his plans were.
+Papa, without a second thought, went to see him and forgave

 him then and there.